jrehor/kcc/README.md

 ```

 <a name="typ-cast"></a>
-**Type casting**, both explicit and implicit, is demonstrated by the following examples which also give a general feel of how type coersion behaves.
+**Type cast**, both explicit and implicit, is demonstrated by the following examples which also give a general feel of how type coersion behaves.
 The `cast` operator in k is a dyadic `t$x`, where `t` is the name of target type and `x` is a cast subject.
-Note that there is nice wordplay going on here, becase the `name of the type` is itself of a type `name`, which we already seen and know the syntax for.
-Type names are `\`i`, `\`f`, etc.
+Note that there is nice wordplay going on here, becase the `name of the type` is itself of a type `name`, which we already seen and know the syntax for, names start with a backtick.

 ```q
  1+.5                  /int plus float is float, no surprises here